opencoweb/coweb/docs/python/container.rst

    Specifies the HTTP port on which the server listens.
 Defaults to the one configured in the script.
 Specifying a port on the command line is useful for starting multiple coweb server processes without modifying the script.

-.. option:: --strictJson

-   Enables strict JSON checking on incoming messages from JavaScript where `undefined` is not allowed according to the JSON spec.
-Defaults to false.

 Run :file:`coweb_app.py --help` for additional options provided by Tornado.

 Configuring an app container